He Xiangning: Assassination of Liao Zhongkai and wartime career

 After Sun Yat-sen died in March 1925, the left and right wings of the KMT competed for the party leadership.
 Liao Zhongkai, the leader of the left wing, was assassinated in Guangzhou in August.
 He Xiangning was beside him at the time, her clothes soaked with his blood.

 Chiang Kai-shek eventually emerged as the party's new leader, and launched the Northern Expedition against the northern warlords.
 In support of the Expedition, He Xiangning organized Red Cross units composed of working-class women and brought them to Wuhan.
 However, when Chiang's KMT turned against the Communists in 1927, many of these women were killed.
 Following the setback, she largely stayed away from party politics for the next 20 years.
 She moved to Hong Kong and Singapore, and travelled extensively in Europe, exhibiting her paintings in London, Paris, Belgium, Germany, and Switzerland.

 She returned to Shanghai after the Mukden Incident and the ensuing Japanese invasion of Manchuria in 1931, and organized the National Salvation Association with Shen Junru to advocate resistance against Japanese aggression.
 She also partnered with prominent activists as Soong Ching-Ling and Luo Shuzhang to specifically train women to support soldiers.
 She was forced to flee Shanghai after it fell to the Japanese in 1937, and Hong Kong after that city's fall in 1941.
 She spent several years in Guilin during the remainder of the Second Sino-Japanese War.
+Along with Song Qingling, she promoted civil liberties and openly clashed with the Nationalist Government over its treatment of political prisoners.